-Did you catch the first episode of new ITV series The Great War: The People’s Story last night?
+Did you catch the ITV series The Great War: The People’s Story?
 Find out more about some of the life stories that featured in the documentary.

 Alan was born in Birmingham in 1889.
 His parents were John and Gertrude Lloyd, and the family (including Alan’s two brothers and one sister) lived in Edgbaston, Birmingham.
 Prior to the war, Alan was a farmer and travelled both in South America and East Africa.

 Alan married Dorothy M Hewetson in 1914 and together they had a son called David, who was born in October 1915.
 At the time of David’s birth, Alan was already serving with the Royal Field Artillery in France.
 He served as a Second Lieutenant in C Battery, 78th Brigade, 17th Division, and later rose to the rank of Lieutenant.